johnandersen777/johnandersen777.github.io/content/about.md

 - On Twitter as [@johnandersenpdx](https://twitter.com/johnandersenpdx)
   - Previously [@pdxjohnny](https://twitter.com/pdxjohnny) but not sure how to recover that account, it's been a few years.
   - Previously [@pdxjohnny@mastodon.social](https://mastodon.social/@pdxjohnny), also locked myself 2fa out of that.
-  - Have I mentioned I script my [dev-env](https://pdxjohnny.github.io/dev-environment/) setup because I swap machines often?
+  - Have I mentioned I script my [dev-env](https://pdxjohnny.github.io/dev-environment/#new-dev-box-bring-up) setup because I swap machines often?

-I'll probably self-host an ActivityPub Actor to relay this content which will be [chaaaaadiiiig.com](https://define.chadig.com)
+  - I'll probably self-host an ActivityPub Actor to relay this content which will be [chaaaaadiiiig.com](https://define.chadig.com)

-I'm on [keybase][keybase].
+- I'm on [keybase][keybase] sort of, if that still exists?

 Here are my [bookmarks][bookmarks] they have lots of good links.
 I stopped updating them around 2015 I think, but they have a lot of good information about